Hiccups and how to get rid of them!

 - Babies hiccup even before they are born – which feels very odd to the mother.

-- In India people believe that when you hiccup someone in our family is thinking about you.
+- In India some people believe that when you hiccup someone in your family is thinking about you.

 - Some people believe that you get hiccups when someone is talking about you.